WinVector/pyvtreat/Examples/CustomizedCrossPlan/CustomizedCrossPlan.md

+Nina Zumel, John Mount
+October 2019

+[These](https://github.com/WinVector/pyvtreat/blob/master/Examples/CustomizedCrossPlan/CustomizedCrossPlan.md) are notes on controlling the cross-validation plan in the [`Python` version of `vtreat`](https://github.com/WinVector/pyvtreat), for notes on the [`R` version of `vtreat`](https://github.com/WinVector/vtreat), please see [here](https://github.com/WinVector/vtreat/blob/master/Examples/CustomizedCrossPlan/CustomizedCrossPlan.md).

 # Using Custom Cross-Validation Plans with `vtreat`

-By default, `vtreat` uses simple randomized k-way cross validation when creating and evaluating complex synthetic variables.
+By default, `Python` `vtreat` uses simple randomized k-way cross validation when creating and evaluating complex synthetic variables.
 This will work well for the majority of applications.
 However, there may be times when you need a more specialized cross validation scheme for your modeling projects.
 In this document, we'll show how to replace the cross validation scheme in `vtreat`.

 ```python